-Colombia actually has some fairly obscure rules when it comes to self-defense.
+Colombia actually has some fairly obscure rules when it comes to self-defence.
 Basically, if someone attacks you with the intent to rob, cause you harm, or whatever, and you defend yourself and harm your attacker, your attacker can sue you for injuries.
 It sounds ridiculous but it happens.

 Contact the police if you get into trouble

 If you get into trouble, feel threatened or unsafe, or need assistance, you can always try and contact the police.
-There are also usually police stationed around the centre of old Cartagena that exists to protect tourists.
+There are also usually police stationed around the centre of old Cartagena that exist to protect tourists.

 You don’t have to walk far to find the police.
-There are usually quite a lot close to the Cartagena main city gate that leads out towards Centenario park (Monumento Torre del Reloj).
+There are usually quite a lot close to the Cartagena main city gate that leads out towards Centenario Park (Monumento Torre del Reloj).
 A lot of police in Colombia are corrupt, but most will try to help you.

 Learn a little Spanish if you can